Learn the principles behind wearing bracelets for men without looking like you’re trying too hard.

 No need to worry.
 Tiger Eye is safe.
 And for the record… asbestos is bad.

 It all depends on the material from which your bracelet is made.
 Bracelets made from waxed cotton (and some stainless steel models) are safe and water-resistant.

 Most men’s bracelets are pretty easy to remove.
 Spend the extra 15 seconds taking them off before jumping in the ocean.
 You’ll be happier for it.

 Ask someone from the 1920s and they’ll tell you yes!
 Copper bracelets are supposed to relieve arthritis, but this has turned out to be untrue.
 Oh well.

 Use a measuring tape or piece of string to measure the size of your wrist.
-Measure just above the wrist bone and add 0.8 inches (2cm) to your wrist size to get the correct bracelet size.
+Measure just above the wrist bone to get the correct bracelet size.